onurzorluer/react-image-file-resizer/README.md

 ## Contributing

-Pull Requests for new features and bugfixes are welcome! :)
+Pull Requests for new features and bug fixes are welcome! :)

 ## License